-Ordering your daily java in Italy can be seriously intimidating.
+Ordering your daily coffee in Italy can be seriously intimidating.

 It feels like people are angrily yelling all over the place, everyone seems to know each other, and the barista gives you a glass of milk when you order a latte.

 What’s a girl to do, when a morning caffeine fix is so very necessary, yet the experience of getting one, so foreign.

 And in the land of coffee, no less.